RoaringBitmap/JitPackRoaringBitmapProject/README.md

-## MavenRoaringBitmapProject
+## JitPackRoaringBitmapProject

-This is a demonstration of how to use the RoaringBitmap library from a GitHub package.
+This is a demonstration of how to use the RoaringBitmap library from JitPack.

 - [Maven](#maven)
 - [Gradle](#gradle)